Winnti Scenario: Biotech R&D Espionage

 Read Aloud:

 “Network forensics confirms it: the attacker used credentials harvested from HANSEN-SAP-01 to walk straight into your Azure R&D environment through the Collaborative Bridge.
 No interactive login.
 No MFA.
 A legacy exception in your Conditional Access policy let them straight through.
-They have had cloud R&D access for 3 months.”
+They have had cloud R&D access for 3-4 weeks.”

 Artifact: Handout C: Lateral Movement Log